+- 141. (1) This section applies to a BVI insurer in addition to the provisions of section

-- (2) The board of a BVI insurer shall consider whether the following risks are material risks for the insurer and, if it determines that they are, the board shall ensure that they are covered by the insurer's risk management strategy and policies:
+- (2) The board of a BVI insurer shall consider whether the following risks are material risks for the insurer and, if it determines that they are, the board shall ensure that they are covered by the insurer's risk management strategy and policies-

 - (a) market risk;

 - (b) insurance risk;

 - (c) investment risk;

 - (d) underwriting risk;

 - (e) pricing and product design risk;

-- (f) liquidity risk
+- (f) liquidity risk;

 - (g) credit risk;

 - (h) operational risk;

 - (i) reinsurance risk; and

-- (j) custodial risk.
+- (i) custodial risk.

-Underwriting and pricing strategy, policies, systems and controls.
+Underwriting and pricing strategy, policies, systems and controls

-142. (1) A BVI insurer shall establish and maintain
+- 142. (1) A BVI insurer shall establish and maintain- - (a) an underwriting and pricing strategy and policies; and

-- (a) an underwriting and pricing strategy and policies; and - (b) systems and controls that are sufficient to ensure that the underwriting and pricing strategy and policies are effectively implemented. - (2) Without limiting subsection (1)(a), the underwriting and pricing policies shall provide for - (a) the evaluation of risks underwritten or to be underwritten; - (b) the establishment of adequate premium levels; - (c) the mitigation and diversification of risks by - (i) defining limits on the amount of risk retained; and - (ii) providing for the transfer of appropriate levels of risk away from the insurer through adequate and appropriate reinsurance or other risk transfer arrangements. - (3) Without limiting subsection (1)(b), the systems and controls shall include controls of expenses related to premiums and claims. - (4) The underwriting and pricing strategy and the significant underwriting and pricing policies established under subsection (1), shall be approved, and reviewed on at least an annual basis, by the board. - (5) Senior management shall monitor the systems and controls established in accordance with subsection (1)(b) on an ongoing basis. - (6) This section applies to a foreign licensed insurer with respect to insurance business carried on in the Virgin Islands.
+- (b) systems and controls that are sufficient to ensure that the underwriting and pricing strategy and policies are effectively implemented. - (2) Without limiting subsection (1)(a), the underwriting and pricing policies shall provide for- - (a) the evaluation of risks underwritten or to be underwritten; - (b) the establishment of adequate premium levels; - (c) the mitigation and diversification of risks by- - (i) defining limits on the amount of risk retained; and - (ii) providing for the transfer of appropriate levels of risk away from the insurer through adequate and appropriate reinsurance or other risk transfer arrangements. - (3) Without limiting subsection (1)(b), the systems and controls shall include controls of expenses related to premiums and claims. - (4) The underwriting and pricing strategy and the significant underwriting and pricing policies established under subsection (1), shall be approved, and reviewed on at least an annual basis, by the board. - (5) Senior management shall monitor the systems and controls established in accordance with subsection (1)(b) on an on-going basis. - (6) This section applies to a foreign licensed insurer with respect to insurance business carried on in the Virgin Islands.